 Alberta Purvis, LPN, COMT, CHC, CPC,

-The Ophthalmic Medical Assistant Program is fully accredited by the:
+The Ophthalmic Medical Personnel Program is fully accredited by the:

 Commission on Accreditation of Ophthalmic Medical Programs (CoA-OMP)